GreenCape/joomla-cli/docs/commands/quality/cs.md

 ## Options
 ```
+  -f, --file=FILE          Path to the report file [default: "stdout"]
-  -b, --basepath=BASEPATH  The root of the Joomla! installation.
+  -b, --basepath=BASEPATH  The root of the Joomla installation.
 Defaults to the current working directory. [default: "."]
   -h, --help               Display this help message
   -q, --quiet              Do not output any message
   -V, --version            Display this application version